cmugpi/cmugpi.github.io/topics/readings/week-9/index.md

 - [ColLab](https://autolab.andrew.cmu.edu/courses/07131-f18/assessments/collab)

+The second part will be due one week after the first part, and will use GitHub.

 For the second part of this assignment, you will get practice with forking a GitHub repo and making a pull request.
 The repo you will be working with is the [git-practice] repo.
 Do the following: